Basil Harwood: Works

 Harwood's organ style was distinctive and technically challenging.
-He made significant contributions to the repertory of English Romantic music with works requiring considerable virtuoso technique such as Sonata no.1 in C sharp minor op.5, Dithyramb op.7, and Toccata op.49.
+He made significant contributions to the repertory of organ works for the concert hall, most requiring considerable virtuoso technique.
+The Organ Sonata in C sharp minor, op.
+5, composed in 1886, was called by critics "the finest organ sonata composed by an Englishman".
+Other notable organ works include the Dithyramb, op.7 (1892, much admired by Edward Elgar who told Harwood he always had a desire to score it), the Paean (1903, first performed by Walter Parratt at the opening of the reconstructed organ in York Minster, and later recorded by Reginald Goss-Custard at Liverpool Cathedral), and the Toccata, op.49 (1930).
+There is also a Sonata for chamber organ and a full scale Concerto in D major for organ & orchestra, op.
+24, which the composer played at the Gloucester Festival in 1910.
 His love of plainchant and hymn tunes is often evident in his organ works.

 Personal life

 Harwood was deeply religious and was said to have had a quiet, gentle, and reserved personality.
 On 27 December 1899 he married one of his former pupils, Mabel Ada Jennings (1871–1974).
 The couple had two sons, John Edward Godfrey (born 1900) and Basil Anthony (born 1903).
 In 1909 Harwood took early retirement and returned to Gloucestershire to manage his family estate there.

 In 1936 Harwood and his wife moved to London, where they remained except for some temporary absences in Bournemouth and then Shiplake during the war.
 Harwood died on 3 April 1949 at his home, 50 Courtfield Gardens, Kensington, aged 89.
 His ashes were interred in St Barnabas's Church, Pimlico.